 There has been and continues to be a global pandemic Health Crisis related to an outbreak of the novel coronavirus disease (COVID-19).
-This outbreak (and any future outbreaks) of COVID-19 has led (and may continue to lead) COVID-19.
 This Health Crisis, and any future Health Crisis, has led, and could in the future lead, to disruptions in global economic activity, resulting in, among other things, a general decline in equity prices and lower interest rates.
 These circumstances could have an adverse effect on levels of employment, which may adversely impact the ability of tenants, borrowers and other counterparties to make timely payments on their rent, credit facilities, mortgages and other loans.
 An increase in delinquent payments by tenants, borrowers and other counterparties may negatively affect the Trust's financial position.
 While governments are closely monitoring the rapidly evolving situation and have implemented policies in an attempt to address COVID-19, and may in the future implement policies to address other Health Crises, no assurance can be made regarding the effectiveness of policies that may be adopted by the Bank of Canada, the Canadian federal, provincial or municipal governments, their agencies, the United States government or any other foreign or subnational government to address the effects of COVID-19, any future Health Crisis or any resulting market volatility.